 - Pro bono counsel for Suas in respect of their own corporate affairs

-A&L Goodbody has supported St Vincent's Girl's National School, North William St, Dublin 1, St Laurence O'Toole Girls and Boys National School with this programme and are currently supporting St Joseph's Co-ed Primary School, East Wall, Dublin 1.
+To date, ALG has worked with St Vincent's Girl's National School, North William St, Dublin 1, St Laurence O'Toole Girls and Boys National School, Francis Street C.B.S. with this programme and are currently supporting St Joseph's Co-Ed Primary School, East Wall, Dublin 1.

 Step In Experience

-- Attend classroom style presentations provided by employees across various disciplines in the Firm
+- Classroom style presentations from employees across various disciplines in the firm

-- And participate in field trips to Trinity College Dublin, the Courts and the Law Library
+- Field trips to Trinity College Dublin, the Law Library and the courts

-The week-long programme is open to students from all schools throughout Dublin including our partner schools:
+The week long programme welcomes students from all schools throughout Dublin and surrounding areas including some of our partner North East Inner City (NEIC) secondary schools:

-We have been a proud corporate supporter for many years of TAP's ‘Pathways to Law programme’ and DCU's Access programme.
-These programmes focus on steps to encourage and assist secondary students from disadvantaged backgrounds to study law.
+We have been a proud corporate supporter for many years of TAP's ‘Pathways to Law programme’.
+This programme focuses on steps to encourage and assist secondary students from disadvantaged backgrounds to study law.
 In addition to financially supporting these programmes, we provide professional guidance, student scholarships, summer intern programme placements, and mentoring and advice to law students.